-

 The Banyamulenge Tribe at risk

 A Documentary Film in Progress By Charles Ishimwe The Banyamulenge tribe is a minority tribe in the Democratic Republic of Congo.
-There are more than 250 tribes in Congo similar to the Read more
+There are more than 250 tribes in Congo similar to the number of languages spoken in the DRC.
+Many of the Banyamulenge tribe has been murdered since the tribe moved to the Congo in… Read more

 -